Yixing ware: Use

-Yixing teawares are prized because their unglazed surfaces absorb traces of the beverage, creating a more complex flavour.
-For these reasons, Yixing teawares should never be washed using detergents, but rather with water only, and connoisseurs recommend using each tea vessel for one kind of tea (white, green, oolong, black, or puer) or sometimes even one variety of tea only.
+Yixing teawares are prized because their unglazed surfaces which absorb traces of the beverage, creating a more complex flavour.
+For these reasons, Yixing teawares should be washed with water only, never using detergents.
+So much flavour is absorbed by vessels made with this clay that it is customary, so as to not confuse the flavours, to use one type of tea with one type of pot.
+Connoisseurs recommend using each tea vessel for one kind of tea (white, green, oolong, black, or puer) or even one variety of tea only.

-Early pots were designed for travel use hence you will see the simple classical look of the pots produced during the Ming dynasty.
+Early pots were designed for use while travelling hence you will see the simple classical look of the pots produced during the Ming dynasty.
 Most tea drinking enthusiast will have one teapot for travel use, these tend to be less expensive and compact in design.
 It was not until during the mid-Qing dynasty (18th century) that tea connoisseurs started to use the pot at home and the artisan begin to form them into different shape and sizes.
 Many exotic forms were conceived.
 Vessels were decorated with poetic inscriptions, calligraphy, paintings and seals were incised onto the surface of the teapots.

 Influence in Europe

-In the late 17th century Yixing teapots were imported to Europe along with China tea.
+In the late 17th century Yixing teapots were imported to the Netherlands along with China tea.

 The unfamiliar material inspired attempts to imitate it, and one Delftware manufacturer announced in 1678 that he was making "red teapots", of which no examples are known to survive.
 Some red stoneware by rival Dutch potters from about 1700 does survive, closely copying Yixing pots in style.

+In 1690, the Elers brothers originally from Delft, established redware production in Bradwell, Staffordshire, England using slipcasting.

 Johann Friedrich Böttger, famous as the pioneer of European porcelain, was in contact with some of these and developed a rival Böttger ware, a dark red stoneware first sold in 1710, and manufactured and imitated by others, all up to about 1740.
 It is a very significant stage in the development of porcelain in Europe.